 - You will be placed in a waiting area or cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- The first step is that you must answer a bunch of questions, such as what is your legal name, home address, date of birth and contact person.
+- The first step is that you must answer a bunch of questions, such as what your legal name is, home address, date of birth and contact person.

 - Also, you will also be asked about your medical and mental history.